 My years and positions at the Foundation have provided me with a greater understanding of the inner workings of a nonprofit organization: board dynamics, making sure they continue to support the mission, a full understanding of the financial requirements placed on nonprofit organizations, as well as the time constraints of the Executive Director, and the many hats that must be worn on a daily basis.

-Thus was born ADEM Bookkeeping to help Nonprofit Organizations with their financial reporting requirements to the donors, the board, and ultimately the public and the IRS.
+Thus was born Nonprofit Money Sense (formerly ADEM Bookkeeping) to help Nonprofit Organizations with their financial reporting requirements to the donors, the board, and ultimately the public and the IRS.
 Any burden that can be taken off the Foundation Staff and outsourced, allows for more time fundraising and fulfilling the mission and the vision of the organization.

 🔗 Connect with Community College of Aurora Foundation: